anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 Moving assets from Namada to Ethereum will not be automatic, as opposed the movement of value in the opposite direction.
 Instead, users must send an appropriate transaction to Namada to initiate a transfer across the bridge to Ethereum.
-Once this transaction is approved, a "proof" will be created and posted on Namada.
+Once this transaction is approved, a ["proof"](proofs.md), or the parts necessary to create a proof, will be created and posted on Namada.

-It is incumbent on the end user to  request an appropriate ["proof"](proofs.md) of the transaction.
+It is incumbent on the end user to  request an appropriate proof of the transaction.
 This proof must be submitted to the appropriate Ethereum smart contract by the user to redeem Ethereum assets / mint wrapped assets.
 This also means all Ethereum gas costs are the responsibility of the end user.